 The former chef listed some of the meals that members of the royal family enjoyed when they visited her for afternoon tea.

-"If she was having dinner with Prince Andrew, his favourite was crème brulee with Sandringham oranges," said Darren.
+"If she was having dinner with Prince Andrew, his favourite was crème brulee with Sandringham oranges," Darren said.

 "It's like any mum with a son or grandson coming home.
 If Prince William was coming for tea it would be a chocolate biscuit cake.
 He loved those."